kamlishgoswami/Data-Science-Portfolio/README.md

 # [Project 1: Washignton House Prices Prediction: Project Overview](https://github.com/kamlishgoswami/Washington-House-Prices-Prediction/tree/main)

+• The purpose of my project was to analyze a real estate property dataset from Washington, USA and provide valuable insights for the real estate market.

 • Downloaded real estate property dataset from Kaggle for Washington, USA.

-•	Performed data preprocessing, including handling missing values, outliers, and encoding categorical variables
+• Conducted comprehensive data preprocessing, including handling missing values, outliers, and encoding categorical variables.

-•	Conducted feature engineering to create new meaningful features.
+• Performed feature engineering to create new meaningful features.

-•	Performed exploratory data analysis (EDA) to gain insights and understand the data distribution and relationships.
+• Conducted exploratory data analysis (EDA) to gain insights into data distribution and relationships.

-•	Split the data into training and testing sets using a 75% training and 25% testing split.

-•	Optimized Linear Regressor, Lasso Regressor, Decision Tree Regressor and Support Vector Regressor using GridSearchCV to reach the best model
+• Utilized GridSearchCV for thorough model optimization.

+• Achieved 67% accuracy using Lasso as the best-performing model.

-•	Developed a client-facing API using FastAPI to provide real estate price predictions based on the deployed model.
+• Developed a client-facing API using FastAPI for real estate price predictions.

-•	Created a website using HTML, CSS, Bootstrap, and JavaScript to enhance user experience and interact with the API.
+• Created a responsive website using HTML, CSS, Bootstrap, and JavaScript to enhance user experience and interact with the API.

 • Deployed the model, API, and website to AWS for accessibility and scalability.

 Technologies Used: Python, Numpy, Pandas Matplotlib, Seaborn, scikit-learn, Joblib, JSON, FastAPI, AWS, HTML,CSS,Bootstrap and JavaScript.